juderhall/final_project/README.txt

 incorrectly, or is there a simpler way to do this?

 npm audit fix --force returns many different high risk/critical errors.

+Database vs. Server in terms of final project.
+In some parts of the foundations course these were interchangable OR they were used